Leading Innovation in Health Care Education: Teaching, Learning, Technology, and Simulation

 Ask him about: Adopting digital education tools like Blackboard, H5P, Slido, Camtasia, MS Teams, Office 365, or just trying new things like Podcasting!

-Andrea has worked as an administrator in medical and educational environments for over 20 years, along with many years as a surgical technician in Ophthalmology.
-She has extensive experience in simulation and feedback in Medical, Allied Health and Social Service education.
+Andrea has worked as an administrator in medical, health care, and educational environments for over 25 years, as well as many years as a surgical technician in Ophthalmology.
+She has extensive experience as a simulator in Medical, Allied Health, Corporate, and Social Service education.

 Please email: SPProgram@michener.ca